Zoomdata Version 4.2

 When supervisors create a new user, the Require password change toggle is always on (set to Yes) and cannot be altered.
 New users created by a supervisor are required to change their password when they first log into Zoomdata.

 When supervisors create a new user, the user is not assigned to any groups, by default.
 Only Zoomdata account administrators can assign the user to other groups.

 The only exception is when a supervisor creates a new account.
 In this case, the supervisor can assign an existing user or create a new user to act as an administrator of the account, which automatically assigns that user to the Administrators group.
 After the account has been created, only Zoomdata administrators can change the administrators of an account.
 See Modifying Account Administrators.

 A new Zoomdata-supplied superaccount is now visible in the list of Zoomdata accounts.
 It is a dedicated and permanent account that cannot be deleted.
 Its sole purpose is for the maintenance of other Zoomdata accounts and other supervisory Zoomdata functions.

 The supplied supervisor user can only be assigned to the superaccount.
 Other users can also be assigned to the superaccount.
 Users assigned to the superaccount have full access to the Zoomdata supervisor UI and its supervisory functions.

-Resolved a problem in which the upgrade from Zoomdata version 2.6 to version 4 failed because the data source configuration supporting a keyset had been deleted.
+The upgrade from Zoomdata version 2.6 to version 4 no longer fails when the data source configuration supporting a keyset has been deleted.